Resident Evil 4: Ports

+Merchandise

-MerchandiseBiohazard 4 Original Soundtrack was released in Japan on December 22, 2005.
+Biohazard 4 Original Soundtrack was released in Japan on December 22, 2005.
 It contains 62 compositions from the game and the 48-page Visual Booklet with liner notes from composers Shusaku Uchiyama and Misao Senbongi.
 Other merchandise included figures by McFarlane Toys, NECA and Hot Toys.
 Agatsuma Entertainment has also created various miniature collectibles based on several main characters and enemies from Resident Evil 4.
 Two special controllers designed to resemble chainsaws were designed by NubyTech for use with the GameCube and PlayStation 2 versions.